 LR: So, you would still be for keeping democracy?

-GJ: Democracy to some extent, but what you have to have is . . .
-We’ve become too democratic, I think.
+GJ: Democracy to some extent, but . . . we’ve become too democratic, I think.
 Average people have lower time horizons.
 The more power that average people have and the people that ride to power on the votes of average people, the shorter the time horizons are.
 However, if you just get rid of any popular representation you’re just leaving yourself open to abuse by elites.

-So, the classical republican view — and this really did influence the founding of America far more than, say, Lockean liberalism, which is a myth that libertarians put forward — and modern republicanism à la Montesquieu was an organic view of society.
-You had to have limitations on commerce and things like that, you had to protect the middle class, and you had to have checks and balances.
+So, the classical republican view—and this really did influence the founding of America far more than, say, Lockean liberalism, which is a myth that libertarians put forward—and modern republicanism à la Montesquieu was an organic view of society.
+You had to have limitations on commerce, you had to protect the middle class, and you had to have checks and balances.
 So, you had, in effect, the mixed regime.

 I now have ex-libertarians who routinely talk about the common good or the good of society.
-There’s a resurgence of these sort of classical republican notions like the common good percolating around within this context of the Alt Right, and I’m kind of happy that I’m one of the people who has been promoting that.
+There’s a resurgence of these classical republican notions like the common good percolating around within this context of the Alt Right, and I’m happy that I’m one of the people who has been promoting that.

 LR: OK.
 But you would still keep elections?
 Something that does represent the will of the people?
 Because it’s one thing to have checks and balances and another having some way of representing the will of the people.